12 Best Yogyakarta Tours: Borobudur, Merapi, Jomblang & More

 While Mount Merapi is closer to Yogyakarta and very violent and unpredictable, right behind it is Mount Merbabu: a taller and more peaceful (its last eruption was in 1797) volcano that those in shape can conquer.

-Hiking to the summit is arduous!
-Most ascends start in the evening at the village of Selo and hike up to base camp 2 or 3.
+Most ascents start in the evening at the village of Selo and hike up to base camp 2 or 3.
 It’s no Everest, but there are indeed base camps on the way.

 There, hikers rest for a few hours before waking up in the middle of the night to get to the peak.
 If you want the sunrise, you have to work for it!

-10. Trek Through Rice Terraces at Selogriyo
+9. Trek Through Rice Terraces at Selogriyo

 When most people hear rice terraces, they immediately think of Bali.
-Bali indeed has some seriously beautiful rice terrace scenery but Java hides some in its countryside too!
+Bali indeed has some seriously beautiful rice terrace scenery, but Java hides some in its countryside too!

 You have to remember that Java is 22 times larger and 33 times more populous than Bali!
-These people need to eat and there’s much more space to grow crops!
+These people need to eat, and there’s much more space to grow crops!

 If you want to visit some of these spectacular spots in Java, the area around Candi Selogriyo (a beautiful Hindu temple) is not so far from Yogyakarta – only around 2 hours by car or motorcycle.

-11. Cycle Through Small Rural Villages
+10. Cycle Through Small Rural Villages

 My favorite places to cycle through small villages are:

-12. Ride the Gondola at Timang Beach
+11. Ride the Gondola at Timang Beach

 You may have noticed that Yogyakarta (the region) has a rather long coastline – a whole 113 km.